kbaum/heroku-database-backups/README.md

 heroku config:add S3_BUCKET_PATH=my-db-backup-bucket/backups/ -a my-database-backups
 ```

-Finally, we need to add heroku scheduler and call database.sh on a regular interval with the appropriate database and vts app.
+Finally, we need to add heroku scheduler and call database.sh on a regular interval with the appropriate database and app.

 ```
 heroku addons:add scheduler -a my-database-backups